vidhibagadia/repositext/README.md

 ![Add root folder in django admin](docs/screenshots/add_test_folder1.png)

 This isn't necessary but will help you understand the rendering of the repository/folder view.

+There is a script called reset-data.sh that will do all of these things:

+* Recreate/create the database (assumes you've set up the database properly in settings.py)
+* Runs makemigrations and migrate
+* Creates a superuser with username of admin and password of admin.
+* Adds the -ROOT- folder and a few test folders.

+To run it, call ./reset-data.sh.